FireRat666/shorter/README.md

 *   **Secure by Default**: Implements a strict Content Security Policy (CSP), CSRF protection on all forms, and other security headers to protect users.
 *   **Malware Protection**: Integrated with DNS-based blocklists (DNSBL) to prevent shortening of malicious URLs.
 *   **Persistent Storage**: Uses a PostgreSQL backend to store all links, sessions, and configurations.
+*   **API Rate Limiting**: Differentiated rate limits for anonymous users and authenticated API clients to prevent abuse and ensure service stability.
 *   **Resource Management**: Configurable size limits for URL and text submissions to prevent abuse and manage database size.
 *   **Deployment Ready**: Designed for modern deployment platforms like Render, with full support for configuration via environment variables.